7tressless/onchainradar/README.md

 - **detect** scores each pool against its own baseline and emits the signals above.
 - **enrich** runs off the hot path: one structured LLM call per signal writes a short analyst note.
 LLM downtime never blocks detection or attestation.
 - **attest** hashes the canonical signal JSON and sends the on-chain attestation, storing the tx hash on the signal row.
-- **deliver** pushes each signal to Telegram with explorer links; the note is edited into the same message once ready.
+- **deliver** posts each signal to Telegram as a branded photo-card with a plain-language caption (key numbers in bold, never a raw z-score) and a row of inline links (on-chain proof, pool, wallet, dashboard); the analyst note is edited into the caption once enrich completes.
 - **outcome** grades each matured call into a reproducible, hashable report card, optionally committed on-chain.

 ## On-chain attestation